-I would like to welcome you to the NC State University’s Mechanical & Aerospace Engineering (MAE) Department.
-The MAE department has a long history and tradition of educational and research excellence.
-From the website, you will realize the diversity of our undergraduate and graduate degree programs as well as our externally funded research activities, admission requirements into our programs, details on our faculty and staff, and more.
+I would like to welcome you to the Department of Mechanical and Aerospace Engineering (MAE) at North Carolina State University.
+The MAE department at NC State has a long history and tradition of educational excellence and cutting-edge research.
+On the MAE website, you can find a wide variety of undergraduate and graduate degree programs, externally funded research activities, information on admissions into our programs, details on our faculty and staff, and more.

-The MAE department faculty and staff are also committed to creating a very diverse and satisfying experience for our students and their families, employers of our students, our research partners, and our fabulous alumni.
-We hope that you will take this opportunity to accept our invitation to visit our EB 3 building on Centennial campus and learn about the various ongoing activities and our plans for the future.
-Please browse through our website for more information or contact us if you have any questions.
+The MAE department faculty and staff are also committed to creating a diverse and inclusive experience for our students, research partners, and alumni.
+We hope that you will visit us at our offices in Engineering Building III on Centennial campus to learn about the various ongoing activities and our plans for future development.
+Please feel free to browse through our website for more information or contact us if you have any questions.

 Srinath V. Ekkad